The Collection Source used for the List Views that display collections of business objects.

 If the reference property has the DataSourceProperty attribute applied, the LookupEditPropertyCollectionSource is used instead.

 XAF automatically creates and manipulates a Collection Source when it creates a List View.
-However, there are few typical tasks that require you to instantiate or access a Collection Source manually.
-Here they are:
+However, the following typical tasks require you to instantiate or access a Collection Source manually: